Two years ago, I set a goal for Prosperident of increasing the knowledge level of dentists and those who advise dentists about embezzlement.

 A few days later, I got a call from another dentist.
 One of this dentist’s staff had taken the scrap gold in the office, sold it, and kept the proceeds.
 The question that this dentist was calling to ask me was whether the employee should be fired.
 While the amount involved was fairly small, the answer to this question seemed so obvious to me that I’m still having trouble believing that it had to be asked.

 What concerned me about both of these incidents is the apparent willingness of the dentists involved to tolerate some level of dishonesty on the part of an employee.

 Let me make this simple — there should be ZERO tolerance for dishonesty from your staff.
 Someone who will sell a few hundred dollars of your gold is obviously over the ethical hurdle that employees must cross before they steal, so it is only a matter of time before this evolves into a more direct (and monetarily significant) form of stealing.
-And the dentist who suddenly decided that a local labor shortage existed had obviously bought into the idea than the suspect is completely indispensable to the practice.
+And the dentist who suddenly decided that a local labor shortage existed had obviously bought into the idea that the suspect is completely indispensable to the practice.

-The costs of inaction can included severe financial damage.
+The costs of inaction can include severe financial damage.
 It also consigns the dentists to “long-term uncertainty” — wondering what these employees are up to will continue for as long as they continue to work in these practices.